dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 1. You are defining the `leaderboardTitle` constant to set how the leaderboard title will look like.
 2. You are defining the `dashedRectangle` constant to style a `rect` element that will work as the container of the leaderboard.
 3. You are calling the `sort` function of the `props.leaderboard` variable to order the ranking.
 After that, your leaderboard will have the highest max score on top and the lowest max score on bottom.
-Also, if there is a tie between two users, you are ordering them based on their names.
+Also, if there is a tie between two players, you are ordering them based on their names.
-4. You are calling the `map` function on the result of the previous step (the `sort` function) to complement users with their `rank` and with a flag called `currentUser`.
-You will use this flag to highlight the row where the current user appears.
+4. You are calling the `map` function on the result of the previous step (the `sort` function) to complement players with their `rank` and with a flag called `currentPlayer`.
+You will use this flag to highlight the row where the current player appears.
 5. You are using the `filter` function on the result of the previous step (the `map` function) to remove everyone who are not among the top three players.
-Actually, you are letting the current user stay on the final array if they don't belong to this select group.
+Actually, you are letting the current player stay on the final array if they don't belong to this select group.
-6. Lastly, you are simply iterating over the filtered array to show `Rank` elements if there is a user logged in (`props.currentUserId && leaderboard.map`) or showing the `Login` button otherwise.
+6. Lastly, you are simply iterating over the filtered array to show `Rank` elements if there is a player logged in (`props.currentPlayer && leaderboard.map`) or showing the `Login` button otherwise.

 Then, the last thing you will need to do is to create the `Rank` React component.
 To do this, create a new file called `Rank.jsx` beside the `Leaderboard.jsx` file with the following code: